Thanakrit-Anutrakulchai/TPatterns-lua/README.md

   * The object's __eq metamethod is used only to check for equality.
     * These equality checks happen when the values/variables in a case's keys cannot be unified with the values of the corresponding keys in the object.
+  * Any entry with a value of `nil` will be treated as if there is no entry.
+    Use the numeric entries of the passed hash to access values that may be `nil`.
   * Positions of arguments don't matter e.g. match { cases } (obj) works provided obj isn't also a case block.
   * match (o1, o2, ...) { cases } is "syntatic sugar" for match {o1, o2, ...}  { cases }.
       * e.g. case{o1, o2, ...} will match, as well as case(o1, o2, ...).
       * Note that parsing ambiguity may arise when writing cases as multiple arguments on their own separate line.
+      * However, the i-th entries in the passed hash will be different.
+In the former case, the 1st entry is o1, but in the latter, it is {o1, o2, ...}.
+See above section on call.

 Note: match will fail on a table if the array parts of a case and the object have different length.